The Best Overnight Oats with Greek Yogurt – This delicious and crazy simple breakfast will make harried mornings a thing of the past!

 If you store in a small mason jar you could even take it on the road with you as you drive to work!

-I hope you enjoy making this recipe!!
+These easy overnight oats have a delicious creamy texture and are full of health benefits.
 And if you’re anything like me your mouth is already watering thinking about this yummy breakfast!

 If so, I’d love-love-love it if you would do me the favor of sharing this healthy breakfast recipe with your friends on Facebook, Pinterest, Insta– any social media spot you hang out!